LukeMosley/SA_Algal_Bloom/README.md

 The script reads in the latest (currently manually uploaded approximately weeklyu) csv file of SA government algal data present in the main folder (HarmfulAlgalBloom_MonitoringSites....csv).

-Site coodinates are read from the site_coordinates.csv file (note an additional folder is present in the main repository that contains another script to generate this file from SA government supplies excel file of sites - this only needs to be run if more sites are added by SA Government).
+Site coodinates are read from the site_coordinates.csv file (note an additional folder is present in the main repository that contains another script to generate this file from SA government supplied excel file of sites - this only needs to be run if more sites are added by SA Government.Note there is one file for the algal cell count data, one file for the monitoring site latitude and longitude).

 The script is then called from streamlit, and implemented on the streamlit community cloud platform (https://sa-algal-bloom.streamlit.app/).

 ## Planned development
-- automate data delivery from SA Government data portal
+- automate data delivery from SA Government data portal.
+Any coding assistance welcome to complete this.

 ## Disclaimer
 This application is a research product that utilises publicly available data from the South Australian Government.
 No liability is accepted by the author (A/Prof. Luke Mosley) or Adelaide University for the use of this system or the data it contains, which may be incomplete, inaccurate, or out of date.